Deeper: Investigating the Integrity of Our Prophetic Foundations

 Could we prove our point from the Bible alone?
 And how do we know which prophecies are conditional and which are unconditional?
 And how can we say that Michael, “one of the chief princes,” is divine?
 And if, according to Raymond Cottrell, the leading scholars of Adventism were unable to defend the doctrine of the investigative judgment, how can it be defended?
 Could it be established without a reference to Daniel 8:14?

 These are unsettling questions.
 The purpose of this book is to settle them and many questions like them.
 To Buy Your Copy, contact me.
+For an electronic book, see the kindle store at Amazon.

 Women’s Ordination, 31 Popular Arguments and Biblical Answers